ahuacate/pve-medialab/README.md

 root:100:1
 ```

-The above edits adds a ID map range from 65604 > 65704 in the container to the same range on the PVE host.
-Next ID maps GUID 100 (default linux users group) and UID 1605 (username media) on the container to the same range on the host.
+The above edits add an ID map range from 65604 > 65704 in the container to the same range on the PVE host.
+Next ID maps GUID 100 (default Linux users group) and UID 1605 (username media) on the container to the same range on the host.

 The above edit is done automatically in our Easy Script.